 Harvey Guzzini Alvise Pendant Lamp

-Materials: Plastic/acrylic (methacrylate) and chromed metal (iron) parts.
+Materials: White acrylic tubular lampshade.
+Chromed metal (iron) parts.
 Chrome ring on top of the lampshade.
 Steel wire.
 Chromed plastic canopy.
 Bakelite E27 socket.

 Cord Length: 80 cm / 31.49’’